-science with applications to learning from big data in health
+science with applications to health informatics, natural

 peer-reviewed publications and numerous book chapters and he served on

 several editorial boards of scientific journals.
 Dr. Zhu's research

 has been supported by NIH, NSF and private agencies

 and he has served on multiple NIH and NSF grant review panels.
 Dr. Zhu

 has advised numerous students at undergraduate, graduate and